-Application to the MAS in International Health is via the Health Care and Management in Tropical Countries core course.
+Application to the MAS in International Health is via the Health Care and Management: From Research to Implementation core course.
 Upon successful completion of the core course, a supplementary application and personal statement will be solicited from the student.

 Students are evaluated during both the distance-based and on-campus phases of the programme, through written examinations, individual and team assignments, oral presentations, and the Master thesis.

 For Graduation completion of 11 modules and the Master thesis are required.